2100 4th Avenue,

 Very quickly, Seattle Cinerama lovers began a grassroots effort to save the theater.
 A year later, Paul Allen (of Microsoft fame), bought the theater for $3 million.
 Soon after, he orchestrated an immense restoration project that enhanced the theater’s appearance and returned it to its rootsshowing films in the Cinerama format.

 Re-opened in 1999, the Seattle Cinerama Theater is now one of only three operating Cinerama theaters in the world.
 This beautifully restored shrine to Cinerama is now one of the most technologically advanced movie theaters ever erected.
 In the Fall of 2014 it was closed for remodelling, reopening in November 2014 with a reduced seating capacity of 570.
+It was closed in early-February 2020 for refurbishment.

 Just login to your account and subscribe to this theater